sciZer0/newdiscoveries/c/README.md

 m — Mass of the pushed object (kilogram: kg);
 Target — Target Acceleration for the given Force (meter/second²: m/s²)

 Please pay attention that

-the “Target” is namely Target Acceleration for the given Force, but not Real Acceleration of the pushed object
+the “Target” (in the formula) is namely Target Acceleration for the given Force, but not Real Acceleration of the pushed object

 and that

-each Force has its target -- Target Acceleration for the given Force.
+each Force has its target, meaning that each Force has such a feature/characteristic as Target Acceleration.

 ---